ForNextSoftwareDevelopment/Skybox/README.md

 # Skybox
-Simple tool to cut out separate textures from a single (cube)texture (saved in .bmp format for use in 3dEngine)
+Tool to cut out separate textures from a single (cube)texture (saved in .bmp format for use in 3dEngine)

 Copyright (c) 2018 Dirk Prins